 X=3X=3

-The solution of the equation is X=3X=3 because if we put 33 instead of the XX we will get the result 00 on both sides of the equation, we will have two equivalent members.
+The solution of the equation is X=3X=3 due to the fact that if we insert 33 in the place of the XX we should obtain the result 00 on both sides of the equation, resulting in two equivalent members.

 Test your knowledge